patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/design.md

 Use a Data Table when the information you want to display is fits into a structured, tabular format, i.e. has distinct rows and columns.

 #### When not to use
-The Data Table is not recommended for less structured of variably structured data that cannot be easily organized into columns.
+The Data Table is not recommended for less structured or variably structured data that cannot be easily organized into columns.
 In these situations a Data Table should be used.

 #### How to use
 Consider the structure of the data you want to display and organize that information into columns.
 Columns will typically have column headers.
 Every row within a table must have a consistent format, and if the table row includes actions, they should always be placed in the rightmost column(s).